Blind Peer Review Process

 REVIEW OF THE ARTICLE BY ASSESSING EDITORS

-The Editorial Board consists of the Editor, Associate Editors, and Assessing Editors, all of whom may serve as referees.
+The Editorial Board consists of the Editor, Associate Editor, Assistant Editor and Assessing Editors, all of whom may serve as referees.
 In addition to these members, outside referees may also be consulted.

 The HTR Editor shall select at least two referees with expertise in the field, except for articles derived from HTA conference paper presentations, which will be evaluated by at least one Editorial Board member.